orfon/bulkvectorexport/README.md

-bulkvectorexport
+bulkvectorexportwithstyle
 ================

-QGIS plugin to export vector layers to selected format/crs
+QGIS plugin to export vector layers with style to geojson+SLD